 Roller Top Conveyor Belt

-A roller top conveyor belt is an odd-looking system.
+A roller top conveyor belt is an odd-looking type of conveyor system.
 It’s a conveyor belt that has a bunch of ball bearing on top of it.
 The product slides across the ball bearings to a new destination.
 These systems are usually very good at moving larger loads that can be rough on normal conveyor belts.
 They can typically handle very heavy loads and can take quite a beating.

 Types of Belt Conveyors and What They Can Use